 Entries are due as per the closing date set out on the Competitions main page, these will always coincide with a club meeting.

-Digital entries and digital copies of Print entries must be emailed to the Competition Steward (email@example.com) no later than 11:59pm on the closing date.
+Entries must be emailed to the Competition Steward ( email@example.com) no later than 11:59pm on the closing date.

 Once submitted, images cannot be replaced.
 Entries that fail to meet the specifications above will be removed from the entry pool.

-A maximum of four entries are permitted per round.
-One image in each of the four available category and format combinations:
+A maximum of two entries are permitted per round.
+One image in each of the two categories:

 Note: An entry that has previously placed (1st, 2nd, 3rd) in any round, including in previous years, may not be reentered into subsequent competitions rounds, but are more than welcome in the End of Year Competition (for the year originally entered) and any Inter-club competition for which it meets the criteria of entry.